W4RH4WK/cpp-init/README.md

 ## Should I learn C++?

 Depends on what your goal is.
-C++ is certainly not dead, but better alternatives may exist, depending on your use-case.
+C++ is certainly not dead, but better alternatives may exist, depending on your use case.
 Consider [Go](https://go.dev/) and [Rust](https://www.rust-lang.org/) before deciding to venture forth into C++.

 Still here?
 Alright.